More About Our Khella Essential Oil

 It is also an herbal remedy for gallstones and kidney stones, and can help the body pass stones with less pain.
 For this purpose, it can be taken internally in a homeopathic dosage, and/or applied as a compress to the area of the gall bladder.

 It can balance an irregular heartbeat; and relieve angina and high blood pressure.
 Again, it can be applied to the chest and covered with a hot, damp towel.

-- Avoid use with drug thinning drugs, khella essential oil is a blood thinner.
+Avoid use with drug thinning drugs, khella essential oil has blood thinning properties.

 None of our products are recognized or approved by the FDA.
 They are not intended to diagnose, treat, or cure any disease.
 This information is anecdotal, and is provided for educational purposes only.
 It is not meant to be taken as medical advice.
 See a health care professional for medical advice.